MrWillCom/awesome/README.md

 *   [zerebos/ghostty-config](https://github.com/zerebos/ghostty-config) - A beautiful config generator for Ghostty terminal.

 *   [Abdenasser/neohtop](https://github.com/Abdenasser/neohtop) - 💪🏻 Blazing-fast system monitoring for your desktop (built with Rust, Tauri & Svelte)

-*   [basharovV/musicat](https://github.com/basharovV/musicat) - A sleek desktop music player and tagger for offline music 🪕.
-With gapless playback, smart playlists, and a map view!
-Built with Svelte and Tauri

 *   [chroxify/haptic](https://github.com/chroxify/haptic) - A new local-first, privacy-focused and open-source home for your markdown notes